grinnell-cs/csc151-images/_eboards/eboard21-1.md

   solve the problem on the simplified input, and then use the result of that call to solve the initial problem.

-> Check 2 asks us to dor that for a few problems.
+> Check 2 asks us to do that for a few problems.

 Can we go over the example in the reading?